aiya000/luarrow.lua/README.md

 > "The best code is code that reads like poetry."

-luarrow.lua brings functional programming elegance to Lua, making your code more expressive, composable, and maintainable.
+luarrow brings functional programming elegance to Lua, making your code more expressive, composable, and maintainable.
 Whether you're building data pipelines, processing lists, or creating complex transformations, luarrow.lua makes your intent crystal clear.

 **Happy composing!** 🎯